 Conservation Evidence is based at the University of Cambridge, UK, with collaborators and advisers in all continents of the world.
 The project was conceived by William J. Sutherland and is managed by Rebecca K Smith.

-For the full team, including over 65 synopsis authors, see Conservation Evidence team.
+For the full team, including 70 synopsis authors, see Conservation Evidence team.

 Additional published outputs